Part 2: Corbett v. Corbett

 In her 1973 book, Rules and Meanings, anthropologist Mary Douglas uses Ormrod's ruling as an example of the social construction of reality.

 In 1974 Ormrod became a Lord Justice of Appeal, and was appointed to the Privy Council.
 He was also a governor of Barts and Maudsley and Bethlem Hospitals, Chairman of the Institute of Psychiatry, a honorary professor of legal ethics at Birmingham University and chairman of the Notting Hill Housing Trust.
-In 1982 he retired from the bench, but continued to sit part-time in the Court of Appeal.
-He died at age 80.

 Not until the Gender Recognition Act of 2004 was there created a legal structure whereby transsexuals are recognized legally in their new gender, and thus able to have their birth certificates corrected and to marry heterosexually under the Matrimonial Causes Act.